porkbrain/solitaire/README.md

 A web project for CSD 2550 course.
 Solitaire (Klondike) is a simple card game for one player.

 ## Menu
+* New game
+* Reset game
+* Highscore
+* Auth

 ## Auth
+In order to play the game, one has to login or register.
+User info is stored in local storage.

 ## Highscore
+Every time player starts a new game a timer triggers.
+The timer stops on game ends and the less time it took to finish the game, the better player gets to be placed on Highscore board.

+Highscore board is a simple table.
+Items are sorted by time and the records of a logged player are highlighted.
+Highscores are stored in local storage.

+Contains a comments section.
+Comments are stored in local storage as well.
+One can add a text a tags to his comment.
+It is posted with name of a logged user.

 ## Game generation

 ## Classes
 ### Stack